-Abstract-This paper presents a controller for step-by-step teleoperation of bipedal robots, in which the user commands the robot's foot motions in a step-by-step manner through a pair of handheld 3-dimensional pointing devices.
-The proposed controller is intended to allow users to precisely manipulate the swing foot motions to traverse rough terrains by avoiding obstacles.
-It aims to realize quick response to user commands and stable automatic balancing even under erroneous user commands.
-The main components of the proposed controller are a COM (center-of-mass) shifter and a body rotator, which are simple sensory feedback controllers that do not involve first-in first-output (FIFO) buffers, time-series generation, or online optimization.
-The COM shifter is a controller to produce a COM motion according to a reference zero moment point (ZMP).
-The body rotator complements the COM shifter to produce an appropriate angular momentum rate to enhance the regulation of ZMP.
+This paper presents a controller for step-by-step teleoperation of bipedal robots, in which the user commands the robot's foot motions in a step-by-step manner through a pair of hand-held 3-degree-of-freedom haptic devices.
+This teleoperation scheme allows users to precisely manipulate the swing foot motions to traverse rough terrains by avoiding obstacles.
+The scheme requires a controller that quickly responds to the user commands and maintains the balance even under erroneous user commands.
+The main components of the proposed controller are a COM (center of mass) shifter and a body rotator, which are built upon a cart-flywheel-table model of bipedal robots.
+The COM shifter is a simple feedback controller to produce a COM motion according to a reference ZMP (zero moment point).
+The body rotator is a complement for the COM shifter to produce an appropriate angular momentum rate to enhance the regulation of ZMP.
 The proposed controller is validated in our interactive/realtime simulation environment.